gvwilson/thirdbit/src/fiction/in-heck/index.md

 he had shovelled dirt onto the burning bushes to damp down the fire.
 Acrid smoke still hung in the air, smelling like desperation and failure.
-As Bee Six Vee loaded Able into the back of the wagon, Gumption and Sindy argued with Special Blazes.
+As Bee Six Vee loaded the gears and wires that had until recently called itself Able into the back of the wagon,
+Gumption and Sindy argued with Special Blazes.

 Finally the tiger exploded.